 Your domain's renewal date

 By default, all Squarespace Domains are set to renew automatically each year.
-To prevent service interruptions, domains renew 15 days before the date shown in the Domains panel.
+To prevent service interruptions, domains renew 15 days before their official expiration date.
 This schedule works similarly to a credit card billing cycle, where a payment due date is in the middle of the month, but the bank collects your balance at the beginning of the month, ahead of the set due date.

 To confirm your domain’s renewal date: